What is a virtual drive?

 It is a virtual file system that presents/virtualizes any data (files and folders of an actual disk) to the end-user.
 Virtual drive is a non-existing drive that does not physically exist in the computer, but it contains the exact structure of the items that have been processed by contentACCESS.

 The contentACCESS Virtual Drive was developed by TECH-ARROW and serves as a key access point between the end user and the contentACCESS File Archive.
 Virtual Drive is a must-to application for user who have File system Archive and would like to use shortcutting.
 The user can view their archived files from here.
-A file opened through the Virtual drive is opened in read-only mode.
 By default only the active items can be viewed on the virtual drive (active items = items in the archive, which have an original file or shortcut in the file system, too).
 To enable inactive view, the “Show inactive view” checkbox must be selected on the Virtual drive configuration page.
 This drive can be also shared with another users, so they can easily browse for their associated archived files in case of need.
 The original folder/ item permissions are also applied for the files/ folders in virtual drive.
 A user can access only the items on which he has access permissions in the original file system.

 After the Virtual drive was installed (link to the Virtual drive setup is accessible in the Tools of the contentACCESS setup package), it is necessary to configure its settings on the Virtual drive configuration page.